DimaGhanem/ny_times_test/README.md

  ## Branches Description
- -(home) branch it is contain the home UI and it is functionality.
+ - (home) branch it is contain the home UI and it is functionality.
  The user can see all most popular articles a list of article and each item of this list has title, byline, section and date of publishing.
- -(unit-test) branch it is contain new version of app after testing it and maintain it using unit test.
+ - (unit-test) branch it is contain new version of app after testing it and maintain it using unit test.
  The unit test i used for the main Business logic which is fetch data add put it in an Article list of objects.